MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/spatial-audio-customization/spatial-audio-basic-features.md

 ![______](../../../media/enhance-your-environment/audio-zones/029-angle-curve.png)

-**Note**: You get a lot more control over audio with the [Voice Setting properties](./audio-zone-properties.md) than by using Unity Spatial Audio source.
+**Note**: You get a lot more control over audio with the [Audio Zone properties](./audio-zone-properties.md) than by using Unity Spatial Audio source.

 ## Next steps